The Measurable difference.

 The Basics of Power Analysis in OXYGEN

-12/03/2021 | Knowledge, OXYGEN Software
+21/09/2023 | Knowledge, OXYGEN Software

-Connection of three-phase power system
+Analysis of three-phase power system

-To start with power analysis in OXYGEN, you need to physically connect those three phases to a DEWETRON Power Analyzer.
+To start with power analysis in OXYGEN, you first need to physically connect the three-phase system to a DEWETRON Power Analyzer.
+You can opt for a DELTA or STAR configuration.

-DELTA or STAR configuration
+DELTA configuration

-How to use a current transducer
+How to implement a current transducer?

 If you have different current transducers or use your current transducer for every measurement task, you can also set it up as a sensor in the sensor database.
 There you can store sensors and their configuration for use whenever needed.
 This saves valuable time during the system configuration.